mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "You heard me."

 Hae memories were shrouded from me but haunted me nevertheless.
 What deed so terrible to cause such pain could Ramne have done.
 And to what end?
-I cast the thoughts out of my mind, and regained focus.

-"I'll be right back," I said, and ran to Pomri who had surely not given up looking for the boat.

-"Pomri?"

-I called, but neither heard nor saw her.
-Perhaps she was further out than I thought.

-"Pomriii!"

-I began to pace across the pebbles and sand, to look for some trace of her or to calm my nerves, but saw and heard no sign.

-_Did she leave without me?_

-Such cynicism in my thoughts suprised me.

-_Would Pomri do such a thing?
-Would she have gone back alone?
-Setre wouldn't hesitate to kill her._

-Then the manic anxiety took hold and I began to doubt one thing after another.

-_Maybe she was a Holragi spy and she's finished her job.
-No, she couldn't be.
-She wouldn-_

-But then my eye caught a blue light on the pebbles.
-An eddy of kanosin within an undisturbed puddle of water and blood.
-And a large divot in the pebbles around it.

-_An accident while moving a secret boat?
-No- a struggle.
-How had I not heard this?_

-I took a deep breath and sat before the puddle.
-Drowning my thoughts in its patterns.
-I didn't want them anymore.

-"Ginnu...
-Annu," I said aloud to myself.
-"Thi needs me.
-I can't do this right now."

-Another deep breath and I whisked myself back around toward the cove.
-I had walked much further away than I had realized.

-"G- Annu," I addressed hae keeping my voice as stable as I could, "we have to go.
-Pomri is gone."

-"Gone?
-Gone where?"

-"I don't know.
-I just found some blood and-," I stopped and fell to my feet in front of hae.
-Thi reached out to hold me in hae arms, swallowing the pain in her side; her breath, slow and belabored, tickling the back of my shoulder.

-"Be still, maman.
-Quiet your mind."

 She calmed me with the sound of her voice and the feel of her warmth.
 The sound of distant waves and tiny plops of water filled my mind, carried me away to the depths of my mind.

 "Your hearts are full," thi said running hae fingers through my hair.
 Hae voice was like a pool of warm water in the frozen air.

-"You care for her.
-For Pomri.
+"You cared for her.
+For Melna.
+And you care for Pomri.
 More than you care for yourself.
 But you are conflicted.
 You have the eyes of Ramne, cunning, determined.
 You see opportunity and destruction as one, a vast continuum upon which we all wander about.
 You will be a great leader someday, in a time without time.
 But first you must lead yourself to the right answer."

 Thi let me go, and I followed, knealing before hae with my face still covered with water.
 Hae hand came up to wipe it away.
 I took a few deep breaths and set my mind back into the calm of its deepest parts.
 Pomri came to mind.
 The way her hands would have moved in the dark, pushing a boat out to sea.